Key takeaways:

 There isn’t a single platform that consistently pays more across the board.
 TikTok and YouTube Shorts pay differently, depending on how creators earn and their stage of development.

-YouTube Shorts, on the other hand, tends to offer more predictable and cumulative earnings once creators qualify for full monetization.
+YouTube Shorts, on the other hand, tends to offer more structured and cumulative earnings once creators qualify for full monetization.
 Revenue is tied to ad sharing, Premium views, and channel-level monetization features, which can build steadily over time as content continues to get views.

 Advertising